strangetom/ingredient-parser/docs/source/explanation/data.rst

 .. note::

-    With the exception of the TC dataset, each complete dataset contains more than the listed number of sentences.
+    With the exception of the TC and manual datasets, each complete dataset contains more than the listed number of sentences.
 The number refers to the number of sentences that have been labelled for training the model.

 The sentences in the different datasets have different characteristics, which should help the model generalise to be able to handle the majority of ingredient sentences.
 Some of the different characteristics that are worth highlighting are